Citing debris threat, NASA abruptly calls off a spacewalk

 “This recent debris-generating catastrophe raises concerns about maintaining the long-term sustainability of the space environment,” they wrote.
 “We request that, at the upcoming National Space Council meeting, you advocate for aligning space sustainability priorities and activities across the Federal Government and work to develop international dialogue on norms of responsible behavior in space.”

-In an email, Jonathan McDowell, an astronomer at the Center for Astrophysics, said it was not clear if the debris from the Russia missile strike threatened the astronauts.
-He added that “there are plenty more [pieces] that haven’t been catalogued yet.”
+In an email, Jonathan McDowell, an astronomer at the Center for Astrophysics, said it was not clear whether the debris from the Russia missile strike threatened the astronauts.
+He added: “There are plenty more [pieces] that haven’t been catalogued yet.”